vlktomas/nix-examples/README.md

 nix-shell --pure
 ```

 If you customized your `.bashrc`, then you might have some error when running `nix-shell --pure`.
-It is recommended to stop evaluating `.bashrc` when in `nix-shell`, by adding this line at the begining of `.bashrc`:
+It is recommended to stop evaluating `.bashrc` when in `nix-shell`, by adding this line at the beginning of `.bashrc`:
 ```bash
 if [[ -n $IN_NIX_SHELL ]]; then return; fi
 ```